 The Bulldog fires a .357 caliber projectile and has varying FPS rating, depending on the weight of the ammunition used.
 A heavy .147 grain projectile can reach 800 feet per second.

-As a precharged pneumatic air gun it uses a reserve air tank to propel the projectile.
+As a precharged pneumatic air gun, it uses a reserve air tank to propel the projectile.
 This tank guarantees 800 FPS performance for 10 shots.
-After that the shots begin to slow.
-You also have a quick disconnect to quickly refill it.
+After that, the shots begin to slow down.
+You also have a quick disconnect to refill it quickly.
 The Bulldog can use both nitrogen and compressed air.

 Ammo Type: Pellet

 Powerplant: Precharged pneumatic